matthewbcoleman/matthewbcoleman.github.io/index.md

 # Use buttons or tabs for sub-chapters {.tabset .tabset-fade .tabset-pills}
+***
+Save space in your document using buttons or tabs for sub chapters.
+Add this code at the end of your title:

+## First
+A first section

+## Second
+content of sub-chapter #2

+## Third
+content of sub-chapter #3

+# Use buttons or tabs for sub-chapters {.tabset .tabset-fade .tabset-pills}

 You can use the [editor on GitHub](https://github.com/matthewbcoleman/matthewbcoleman.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.